wska/Katakoda-scenarios/add-login-to-python-flask-app-using-keycloak/step7.md

 * Public
 * Bearer only

 These types have their different usages depending on the application type.
 We will be using a public client, which is the default when creating a new one.
+If you want to read more about the different client types, [here](https://www.keycloak.org/docs/latest/server_admin/index.html#oidc-clients) is the relevant section of Keycloaks documentation.

 Navigate to `Clients` under your realm, and then press `Create` in the top right corner: